 High expectations can be a dangerous thing, but not this time.
 The meal was epic from the opening starters overlooking a stunning sunset to the perfect Aubrac steak.
 (See above photo.)
 Every course was a revelation and lesson in three star Michelin cookery.

-Honorable Mention: We ate spectacular meals at seven other Michelin starred restaurants in Lyon, San Francisco, Strasbourg, Malmö, Banyoles and Belfast.
+We ate spectacular meals at seven other Michelin starred restaurants in Lyon, San Francisco, Strasbourg, Malmö, Banyoles and Belfast.
 We won’t mention the disappointing Michelin starred meal in Galway – oops, we just did.
-Instead, we prefer to remember the spectacular meals like the lunch we ate at Takao Takano,

 Hamburger at Le Pied de Mammouth in Strasbourg